OH2021/Semester-Project-2/README.md

 ## Running

-- Opening `index.html` directly in your browser
+- Open `index.html` directly in your browser

 or

-- Using Live Server in VS Code for a better development experience.
+- Use Live Server in VS Code for a better development experience.

 If using VS Code: